wssgcsc58/CVEs/openenclavesdk_failure_callback_race/poc/README.md

 make run
 ```

-The data race will trigger rand function in open enclave sdk to return a constant value, derandomizing it and causing a potential denial of service, replay attack and data corruption.
+The data race will trigger the second thread calling an overwritten callback which is unexpected, shown in result.png, which potentially causing denial of service and data corruption.